Searezak/test_app_6/README.md

-complete ruby on rails student
+first test repo on complete ruby on rails student by seare zekarias